rafaelaznar/trolleyesSBserver/README.md

 # trolleyesSBserver

 * Trolleyes is an online shopping site.
-* This repo constains the server for the project.
+* This repo contains the API server for the project.
 * Written using Java and Spring Boot.
 * Uses Mysql Database.